mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/10.vcd/default.md

    1. Deploy and configure these 2 ESXi (6.5U2+ or 6.7) with Management on the Single Network
    1. Deploy vCenter Server (6.5 or 6.7) and configure it over the Single Network.
    1. Add the ESXi to the vCenter.
-   1. Provision <a name="shared-ds">Shared datastore</a> with atleast 1 TB storage.
+   1. Provision <a name="shared-ds">Shared datastore</a> with at least 1 TB storage.
    1. Configure the two ESXi into a cluster
    1. Add the shared storage to the 2 ESXi within the cluster.

-Your on premises configuraiton is over now we will configure the target cloud.
+Your on-premises configuration is over now we will configure the target cloud.

 1. Setup Networking on target VCD
-   1. In the next step you will create required networks on the cloud target and setup IPSec tunnel.
+   1. In the next step you will create the required networks on the cloud target and setup IPSec tunnel.
 If your VCD is within the Lab you can skip the IPSec tunnel configuration in the step below.
    1. Please follow the step in [ORG VDC System and Network Configuration](http://docs.primaryio.com/hdm%20documentation/vcd/network%20planning/cloud%20network%20config)
    1. After the ORG VDC setup is complete you will have Networks configured on the target cloud and a IPSec tunnel to connect to it.